-In Chapter 9, Sally-Anne Perks is sorted before Harry as in canon, and in reference to this fic she is described as "a pale waifish girl who looked oddly ethereal - like she might mysteriously disappear the moment you stopped looking at her, and never be seen again or even remembered."
+Sally-Anne Perks is sorted before Harry as in canon; in reference to this fic, she is described as "a pale waifish girl who looked oddly ethereal - like she might mysteriously disappear the moment you stopped looking at her, and never be seen again or even remembered."
 Sure enough, she makes no further appearances.

-In Chapter 13, one of the notes written to Harry by the Game Controller is a reference to The Hitchhiker's Guide to the Galaxy: "Ten out of ten for style, but minus several million for good thinking."
+One of the notes written to Harry by the Game Controller is a reference to The Hitchhikers Guide To The Galaxy: "Ten out of ten for style, but minus several million for good thinking."

-And now — to Death Note, or should we say, Tragedy of Light.
-And to Gargoyles.
-Both of which are apparently children's stories in the Wizarding World, the latter of which is meant to teach young Slytherins about a cunning bussinessman (unnamed, but assumed to be Xanatos).
+Both the Tragedy of Light and Gargoyles appear to be children's stories in the Wizarding World, the latter of which is meant to teach young Slytherins about a cunning businessman (unnamed, but assumed to be Xanatos).

 "I am going to be in Ravenclaw.
 And if you really think that I'm planning to do something dangerous, then, with respect, you don't understand me at all.
 I don't like danger, it is scary.
 I am being prudent.
 I am being cautious.
 I am preparing for unforeseen contingencies.
 Like my parents used to sing to me: Be prepared!
 That's the Boy Scout's marching song!
 Be prepared!
 As through life you march along!
 Don't be nervous, don't be flustered, don't be scared — be prepared!"
 (Harry's parents had in fact only ever sung him those particular lines of that Tom Lehrer song, and Harry was blissfully unaware of the rest.)

 Later edited to replace Miles with Lupe Cazaril.
-Word of God says that this is because Miles Vorkosigan is already attending Hogwarts.note And because apparently some people complained about Sci Fi references in a fantasy novel.
+Yudkowsky says that this is because Miles Vorkosigan is already attending Hogwarts.note And because apparently some people complained about Sci-Fi references in a fantasy novel.
 Which makes one wonder if they even read the previous 69 chapters.

 There is also a character called Mad Drongo in this chapter, although he goes by Adrian Turnipseed.